arober19/Cancellation-Page-A-B-Testing-Analysis/README.md

 ### Question 4:Is a user that must call-in more likely to produce a higher chargeback rate(CHARGEBACKs/REBILLs)?

-Taking the previusly merged samples data frame in Question 2 the chargeback rate per user which is the number of chargebacks divide by the number of rebills was calculated to be:
+Taking the previusly merged samples data frame in Question 2 the chargeback rate per user which is the number of chargebacks divide by the number of rebills again divided by their respective sample sizes was calculated to be:

 |index|test\_group|chargeback\_rate|
 |---|---|---|